-As Baltimore personal injury lawyers, the professional legal staff at Lebowitz & Mzhen, LLC, understands that recovering from a serious traffic collision entails more than simply healing from the physical effects of an accident.
+As Baltimore personal injury lawyers, the professional legal staff at Lebowitz & Mzhen Personal Injury Lawyers, understands that recovering from a serious traffic collision entails more than simply healing from the physical effects of an accident.
 Many people who are hurt in car, truck and motorcycle wrecks find themselves facing mounting medical bills as a result.
 Considering how quickly a traffic accident can occur, it’s a fact that the process of recovering damages from a negligent driver is hardly as fast.

 As experienced trial attorneys, we know that having a qualified personal injury professional on one’s side can be critical for anyone who has been badly hurt in a roadway accident.
 The results from car and commercial trucking collisions can be quite painful -- even life-threatening.
 And anybody who has found themselves in such circumstances knows that the road to recovery can be long and involved, with many doctor visits and various surgical procedures to correct physical problems that another individual has caused.